joepv/joepv.github.io/_pages/presence.md

 | Fibaro Home Center 2 | 192.168.1.2  | 80   |
 | MQTT broker          | localhost    | 1883 |

-The following table matches the names used in the devices from in this example:
+The following table matches the names of the devices in this example:

 | UniFi (device name) | MQTT (topic)     | Home Center 2 (predefined variable) |
 | ------------------- | ---------------- | ----------------------------------- |